-The boilers are supplied with a pump, pressure relief valve, expansion vessel and pressure gauge fully assembled and tested.
-They are designed for use with a fully pumped, sealed and pressurised central heating system using only Natural gas.
+The boiler is supplied with a pump, pressure relief valve, expansion vessel and pressure gauge fully assembled and tested.
+The boiler provides central heating, and is designed for use with a fully pumped, sealed and pressurised central heating system using only Natural gas.